-- the possibility of exchanging power with neighbouring countries via interconnectors;
+- The possibility of exchanging power with neighbouring countries via interconnectors; and

-At wind energy penetrations of up to 20% of the gross demand, system operating cost increases by about 1 to 4 €/MWh of wind generation.
-This is typically 10% or less of the wholesale value of wind energy.
+At wind energy penetrations of up to 20 per cent of the gross demand, system operating cost increases by about 1 to 4 €/MWh of wind generation.
+This is typically 10 or less of the wholesale value of wind energy.

 Figure 7.1 illustrates the costs from several studies as a function of wind power penetration.
-Balancing costs increase on a linear basis with wind power penetration; the absolute values are moderate and always less than 4 €/MWh at 20% level (more often in the range below 2 €/MWh).
+Balancing costs increase on a linear basis with wind power penetration; the absolute values are moderate and always less than 4 €/MWh at 20per cent level (and more often in the range below 2 €/MWh).

 There are several major contributing factors to lower balancing costs.

 - Larger areas: Large balancing areas offer the benefits of lower variability.
 They also help decrease the forecast errors of wind power, and thus reduce the amount of unforeseen imbalance.
 Large areas favour the pooling of more cost-effective balancing resources.
 In this respect, the regional aggregation of power markets in Europe is expected to improve the economics of wind energy integration.
 Additional and better interconnection is the key to enlarging balancing areas.
 Certainly, improved interconnection will bring benefits for wind power integration, and these are presently quantified by studies such as TradeWind.

 - Reducing gate-closure times: This means operating the power system close to the delivery hour.
 For example, a re-dispatch, based on a 4–6 hour forecast update, would lower the costs of integrating wind power, compared to scheduling based on only day-ahead forecasts.
 In this respect, the emergence of intra-day markets is good news for the wind energy sector.